North Pacific right whale: Whale watching

-There have been several locations where right whales have been observed regularly close to shore among western north Pacific in recent years, but to observe right whales purposely in commercial operations is a different story.
+There have been several locations in the western North Pacific where right whales have been regularly observed close to shore in recent years, but intentionally observing right whales during commercial operations is a different story.
 Expedition tours targeting Sea of Okhotsk, Kamchatka, and Commander islands region allows the highest possibilities to observe these whales, however, to encounter with North Pacific right whales during whale watching tours are extremely low, only a handful of operators around the world have had.
 One extraordinary case occurred in Japan.
-"Nanki Marine Leisure Service", a whale-watching operator working off Kumano-nada sea had 2 encounters of different animals in 2006, and another one in 2011.
-For sighting in 2011, it could be one of the most well-recorded observations ever in the history as some of aerial behaviors was observed for the first time such as keep following vessels over several hours, continuously displaying almost all-known surface behaviours of the species in a row.
-Several cameramen were on board both in 2006 and 2011, and Kenji Oda, a professional whale cameraman had two encounters in 2006 and later.
-The Bonin islands is the location with the second-highest sighting rates during commercial tours, followed by the Izu Islands.
+"Nanki Marine Leisure Service", a whale-watching operator operating off the Kumano-nada Sea, had 2 encounters with different animals in 2006 and another in 2011.
+For sighting in 2011, it could be one of the most well-recorded observations ever in history, as some of the aerial behaviors were observed for the first time, such as keeping following vessels over several hours, continuously displaying almost all-known surface behaviours of the species in a row.
+Several camera operators were on board in both 2006 and 2011, and Kenji Oda, a professional whale cameraman, had two encounters in 2006 and later.
+The Bonin Islands are the location with the second-highest sighting rates during commercial tours, followed by the Izu Islands.

 Threats

-In adopting a Recovery Plan for the North Pacific right whale, the United States government (NOAA) described its evaluation of the various threats to the continued survival of the species.
+In adopting a Recovery Plan for the North Pacific right whale, the United States government (NOAA) described its evaluation of the various threats to the species' continued survival.
 Under Section 4(c)(2) of the Endangered Species Act, NOAA must review the status of all threatened and endangered species at least once every five years to determine if their listing status should be changed.
-NOAA published it most recent 5 Year Review of the status of the North Pacific Right Whale on February 13, 2024.
+NOAA published its most recent 5 Year Review of the status of the North Pacific Right Whale on February 13, 2024.